Installation Using Docker on Production Server

 If you need to make this change, please add new field with the correct type and delete the old field instead

-If you need to have freshly exported products in Elasticsearch after deploy, you can call phing target
+If you need to have freshly exported data in Elasticsearch after deploy, you can call phing target

 If you need to inspect your application logs, use

 For more information about logging see the separate article.

 Now we have running project based on Shopsys Framework docker containers.
 We know how to deploy changes that were made into project git repository.
 We have setup server with natively installed applications for storing persisted data on production server so there is no risk of loosing data with new deploys of the project.